-YouTube Updates Audio Removal Options to Address Copystrikes
+YouTube Updates Audio Removal Options To Address Copystrikes

 YouTube has made some improvements to its audio removal options for videos, in order to help creators address copystrikes, and keep their uploads active in the app.

-The new system utilizes improved AI for audio removal, which will give creators more options in editing their clips, in order to address copyright claims without having to mute the entire thing, or re-do the video completely.
+The new system utilizes improved AI for audio removal, which will give creators more options in editing their clips, in order to address copyright claims, known as copystrikes on the platform, without having to mute the entire thing, or re-do the video completely.

 Which could be a big help for those seeking to more easily address such in their process.